Required Licenses

 Insurance Requirements

-- Workers' Compensation Insurance: Required for businesses with employees, providing coverage for medical costs and lost wages due to work-related injuries.
+- Workers' Compensation Insurance: Required for businesses with employees.
+Must provide coverage for medical expenses and lost wages for employees injured on the job.

 Training Certifications